jurgenwigg/py3S60/newcore/Doc/library/os.rst

 .. data:: environ

-   A :term:`mapping` object where keys and values are strings that represent the process environment.
+   A :term:`mapping` object representing the string environment.
 For example, ``environ['HOME']`` is the pathname of your home directory (on some platforms), and is equivalent to ``getenv("HOME")`` in C.

    This mapping is captured the first time the :mod:`os` module is imported, typically during Python startup as part of processing :file:`site.py`.
 Changes to the environment made after this time are not reflected in ``os.environ``, except for changes made by modifying ``os.environ`` directly.

-   This mapping may be used to modify the environment as well as query the environment.  :func:`putenv` will be called automatically when the mapping is modified.
+   If the platform supports the :func:`putenv` function, this mapping may be used to modify the environment as well as query the environment.  :func:`putenv` will be called automatically when the mapping is modified.

    On Unix, keys and values use :func:`sys.getfilesystemencoding` and ``'surrogateescape'`` error handler.
 Use :data:`environb` if you would like